Data-Driven Planning & Urban Governance

 What we typically deliver

-We help cities and metropolitan authorities build the institutional plumbing: open data and interoperability standards, integrated spatial and infrastructure planning, participatory budgeting and engagement processes, data-protection and digital-rights frameworks, performance monitoring tied to service delivery, and procurement and contracting practices that protect public-interest goals.
-We also help define the in-house roles — data, product, legal, monitoring — that turn good intentions into durable capability.
+Bringing the building blocks above together, an engagement usually combines a subset of: a service-journey and interoperability map, a digital-public-services prioritisation, a data-governance and digital-rights framework, integrated spatial and infrastructure planning, participatory budgeting and engagement processes, performance monitoring tied to service delivery, and procurement and contracting practices that protect public-interest goals.
+We also help define the in-house roles — data, product, legal, monitoring — that turn good intentions into durable capability across political cycles.

 Governance and delivery considerations

 Effective urban governance is multi-level.
 We work across city departments, metropolitan authorities, sectoral agencies and national regulators to align mandates and reduce conflicting incentives.
 Cybersecurity, privacy and accessibility are designed in.
-We pay particular attention to safeguards around surveillance technologies, biometric systems and predictive tools, where the evidence base on harms is now substantial and where mitigation must be specified up front.
+Where deployments touch surveillance technologies, biometric systems or predictive tools, the safeguards live on a dedicated rights-aware solution page (responsible AI and operational safety) rather than being mixed into general governance copy — the evidence base on harms is substantial and the mitigation logic has to be visible to procurers and residents in one place.

 How we measure outcomes